iitbaero/iitbaero.github.io/index.md

 aerospace engineering may also be applied to other vehicles and systems such as submarines, automobiles, trains, trucks, buses and rapid transit.
 </div>

+# Contact Us

+Feel free to reach out to us at [iitbaerospace.damp@gmail.com](mailto:iitbaerospace.damp@gmail.com).
+We are here to help.